fxhash/fxhash-website/src/doc/artist/pricing-your-project.md

 # Pricing strategies

-When publishing a project on fx, artists can chose to distribute their work with different pricing strategies.
+When publishing a project on fx, artists can choose to distribute their work with different pricing strategies.
 As of today, 2 strategies are available:

 - fixed price
 - dutch auction